Hex4dec1mal/hackintosh-opencore-nuc7i5bnh/README.md

 OpenCore 0.7.2 EFI for Intel NUC 7I5BNH

 based on https://github.com/dmpanch/hackintosh-nuc7i5bnk
-fixed broken APFS driver loading on OC 0.7.2
+with some fix broken APFS driver loading on OC 0.7.2

 Tested on macOS Mojave 10.14.6